dodyvirgiawan/microservices-react-poc/README.md

 - `Event Bus` will store all the events that has occured into their persisted state (for now, no DB, only memory).
 - If a `microservice` becomes offline, and becomes online again, it will `fetch all the events` that is stored inside `EventBus` store data, and evaluate each event one by one, ensuring consistency.

 ---

+### Deployments (Docker, Kubernetes)

+This app has an `infra` folder that host all the YML configuration file for creating docker image & kubernetes deployment.
+Please refer to the `README.md` file inside the `infra folder`.

 #### Notes
 - This is not a production grade code, as I don't implement best practice of microservices architecture just yet.
 Goal of this project aims to create a proof of concept of event-bus / event driven architecture.